Duchy of Brunswick-Lüneburg: Principality of Brunswick-Wolfenbüttel

-In 1269 the Principality of Brunswick was formed following the first division of the Duchy of Brunswick-Lüneburg.
+In 1269, the Principality of Brunswick was formed following the first division of the Duchy of Brunswick-Lüneburg.
 In 1432, as a result of increasing tensions with the townsfolk of Brunswick, the Brunswick Line moved their Residence to Wolfenbüttel, into the water castle, which was expanded into a Schloss, whilst the town was developed into a royal seat.
 The name Wolfenbüttel was given to this principality.
-From 1546 Wolfenbüttel became the residence of the senior prince of Brunswick-Lüneburg, Henry, Duke of Brunswick-Dannenberg.
+From 1546, Wolfenbüttel became the residence of the senior prince of Brunswick-Lüneburg, Henry, Duke of Brunswick-Dannenberg.

-With sole rights to the duchy Brunswick-Lüneburg, he provided a conditional sub-lease of the principality of Lüneburg to the princes of Calenburg with the conditions of payment to the Wolfenbüttel heirs (Chief of the House), together with the guarantee that only his descendants would inherit this senior principality of Wolfenbüttel.
+With sole rights to the Duchy of Brunswick-Lüneburg, he provided a conditional sub-lease of the Principality of Lüneburg to the princes of Calenberg with the conditions of payment to the Wolfenbüttel heirs (Chief of the House), together with the guarantee that only his descendants would inherit this senior principality of Wolfenbüttel.
 Not until 1753/1754 was the Residence moved back to Brunswick, into the newly built Brunswick Palace.
-In 1814 the principality became the Duchy of Brunswick, with its own subordinate principalities that are all apart from the Calenburg principality from which sprang the de facto Kingdom of Hanover.
-Hanover being the Junior branch, and Wolfenbüttel the Elder.

-The very temporary Kingdom of Hanover and immediately disputed new Duchy was deemed illegally formed as not allowed to be done by the Junior branch (Hanover's Regency) while the Chief prince Charles II was awaiting to come of age in 1821.
-When he came of age there was immediate confrontation and open protests on an annual and consistent basis.
-The new constitution of Brunswick was declared illegal, as well as all new laws passed by Hanover during their Regency.